Value of award

 - You may be eligible if you are an EU national or family member of an EU national, or hold other specific statuses (eg have refugee residency status or are an EEA migrant worker).

-If you started your studies in 2016 and received the Postgraduate Master's Loan Scheme, please see our information for continuing students.
+If you started your studies in 2016 or 2017 and received the Postgraduate Master's Loan Scheme, please see our information for continuing students.

 How to apply